intrynzic/internal-docs/docs/project/build-configurations.md

 # Build Configurations

-This section lists all of Intricate's build configurations and their intended purposes.
+This section lists all of Intricate Engine's build configurations and their intended purposes.

 ---